pablojimeno/code-rails/chapter_4_rails_theming/frameworks.md

     $ rails generate minitest:feature

-What can you look for your on your page to indicate that Zurb is in effect?
+What can you look for, on your page, to indicate that Zurb is in effect?

 **Hint**: